Evangelospro/dotfiles/README.md

 9. [Sources / Inspiration](#sources-and-inspiration)
 10. [Contributing](#contributing)

 ## My dotfiles can be applied with the below oneliner.
 BUT `I highly recommend that you fork this repo` and edit the files to your liking before applying them(using your GitHub username).
-Remember to `grep for evangelospro and replace with your username`. <a name="applying"></a>
+Remember to `grep for BallowTK and replace with your username`. <a name="applying"></a>
 ```
-chezmoi init --apply Evangelospro
+chezmoi init --apply BallowTK
 ```

 ## Keybindings